techcultivation/docs/Founding CCT - bylaws and name.md

 (insert bylaws 2016.04.05)

-In this version, we split §2 (on aims and purpose of CCT) into two smaller parts: one listing all the tax-exempts goals we would be pursueing, one listing all the actions we would perform in order to achieve these goals.
+In this version, we split §2 (on aims and purpose of CCT) into two smaller parts: one listing all the tax-exempts goals we would be pursuing, one listing all the actions we would perform in order to achieve these goals.
 We thought this made sense because each of the goals would be achieved by several of the actions.
 We also added a short definition of open source below the two sections, to explain the repeate use of "open and free technologies" in the sections above.

 b) Feedback on the first draft of bylaws, received 2 May 2016